Aleksion/generator-angular-webpack-babel/README.md

 yo angular-webpack-starter:component componentName
 ```

-To include the feature in the application, simply add the following to your app.js or one of your features and include it in its module and include it in the module:
+To include the component in the application, simply add the following to your app.js or one of your features and include it in its module and include it in the module:
 ```javascript
 import componentName from './components/componentName';